catalyst/l3overlay/README.md

 Overlay configuration
 ---------------------

-Each overlay to be set up gets its own configuration file, to be loacted in the `overlays` directory.
-This directory gets searched for in the `l3overlayd` executable directory, then `../etc/l3overlay` relative to the `l3overlay` executable directory, then `/etc/l3overlay`, in that order.
-A variety of configuration sections are available, depending on what is to be configured in the overlay.
+Each overlay to be set up gets its own configuration file, to be located in the `overlays` directory.

 ### [overlay]